ashim888/dataStructureAndAlgorithm/Assignments/assignment_6/README.md

 #####NOTE
 ```
-• Everyone should have their assignment on their own git
+• Everyone should have their assignment on their own git repository named under folder name "assignment_6"

 • After Completion Provide Your repository Link to respective emails below